apnadkarni/blt/doc/datatable.rst

     strings contain embedded numbers, the numbers compare as integers, not characters.
 For example, in **-dictionary** mode, "bigBoy" sorts between "bigbang" and "bigboy", and "x10y" sorts between "x9y" and "x11y".
+By default, the column type is used to determine how to compare values.

+  **-indices**
+    Indicates to return the index for each sorted row.
+This is the default.

+  **-labels**
+    Indicates to return the labels for each sorted row.

   **-nocase**
     Ignores case when comparing values.
-This only has affect when the **-ascii** switch is present.
+This only has affect when the **-ascii** switch is used.

   **-nonempty**
-    Sorts only non-empty cells.
-The rows of *tableName* will not be rearranged.
-A list of the row indices will be returned instead.
+    Sort only non-empty cells.
+Empty cells in the primary sorting column are ignored.
+The switch can not be used with the **-alter** switch.

-  **-noreorder**
-    Indicates not to reorder the rows in the table.
-This switch is implied when the **-nonempty**, **-unique**, or **-rows** switches are used.

   **-rows** *rowList*
-    Consider only the rows in *rowList*.  *RowList* is a list of of row labels, indices, or tags that may refer to multiple rows.
+    Sort only the rows in *rowList*.  *RowList* is a list of of row labels, indices, or tags that may refer to multiple rows.
-    The table will not be reordered.
+    The switch can not be used with the **-alter** switch.

   **-unique**
     Returns only the unique rows.
-The rows of *tableName* will not be rearranged.
+The switch can not be used with the **-alter** switch.

-  **-valuesvariable** *varName*
-    Returns the row values instead of their indices.
-The rows of *tableName* will not be rearranged.
-A list of the row values will be returned instead.
+  **-values**
+    Indicates to return the sorted values for each row,column, where column is the primary sorting key.

 *tableName* **trace cell** *rowName* *columnName* *ops* *cmdPrefix* Registers a command to be invoked when the cell (designated by *rowName*